DavidL209IAF/CalendarJavaProject/ReadMe.txt

 Logins

-You can use the following to login
+You can use either

 Username: test
+password: password

+or

+Username: David209
 password: password